Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Observations of GRB 140506A

 Before extracting count rates from the event lists, the astrometry was refined following the methodology of \cite{Oates09MNRAS}.
-The source counts were extracted initially using a source region of 5\arcsec{} radius.
-When the count rate dropped to below 0.5 counts/s, we used a source region of 3\arcsec{} radius.
+The source counts were initially extracted using a source region with a 5\arcsec{} radius.
+When the count rate dropped to below 0.5 counts per second, we used a source region with a 3\arcsec{} radius.
 In order to be consistent with the UVOT calibration, these count rates were then corrected to 5\arcsec{} using the curve of growth contained in the calibration files.
-Background counts were extracted using three circular regions of radius 10\arcsec{} located in source-free regions.
+Background counts were extracted using three circular regions with radii of 10\arcsec{} located in source-free regions.
 The count rates were obtained from the event and image lists using the \emph{Swift} tools \texttt{uvotevtlc} and \texttt{uvotsource}, respectively.
 They were converted to magnitudes using the UVOT photometric zero points \citep{Poole2008MNRAS,Breeveld2011AIPC}.
-To improve the signal-to-noise ratio, the count rates in each filter were binned using $\Delta t/t=0.1$, leading to longer but deeper exposures at later times.
-The early event-mode $white$ and $u$ finding charts were bright enough to be split into multiple exposures.
+To improve the signal-to-noise ratio (S/N), the count rates in each filter were binned using $\Delta t/t=0.1$, leading to longer but deeper exposures at later times.
+The early event-mode $white$ and $u$ finding-charts were bright enough to be split into multiple exposures.